wiemerm/DeploymentGuide/deployment_visual_guide.md

 - Logos, symbols, and personalization appearance and placement must match references or be able to be replicated in multiplayer customization.

-- Official 405th Division or Regiment logos may be used in place of any in-game logo or symbol and still qualify for Tier 3.
+- Official 405th Division or Regiment logos may be used in place of any in-game logo or symbol and still qualify for **Tier 3**.

 - Costume proportions must match in-game appearance and costume must be fitted to the wearer.